A key step to starting the certification process for bio-derived jet fuels is nearing completion.

-The HRJ certification process for 50% blends will begin as ASTM published a specification for non-petroleum-based fuels, D7566, last month.
+The HRJ certification process for 50% blends will begin as ASTM published a specification for non-petroleum-based fuels, D7566, in September.

-In addition to 50% certification, CAAFI expects 100% SPKs derived from the Fischer-Tropsch process will be certified in 2011, followed in 2013 by the certification of 100% HRJs.
+In addition to 50% certification, CAAFI expects 100% SPKs derived from the Fischer-Tropsch process will be certificated in 2011, followed in 2013 by the certification of 100% HRJs.